pyrogram/pyrogram/README.rst

 ===============

 This section provides all the information you need to start using Pyrogram.
-There are a couple of steps you have to follow before you can use the library:
+There are a couple of steps you have to follow before you can use the library to make API calls.

 Setup
 -----